-Here you will describe exactly what you wish to accomplish.
+In this section you will describe exactly what you wish to accomplish.
 What will you build?
 What will you demonstrate?
 How is this different from what has been accomplished before?
+Before writing about deliverables, tasks, and timeline, provide an introductory paragraph.